 Here’s how to select every element of either the 1st column, the 2nd column, the 3rd column, or the 4th column, of a 4-column grid layout.
 In other words, these are CSS selectors for every fourth element.
 The column/grid elements must have a CSS class assigned to them.
 In this example, the class is “grid_3”. … Read more →

+You can instead get this as a WordPress plugin.
 Here are the CSS and HTML needed to add a simple, site-wide notice across the top of your website.
-The CSS In the CSS that follows, you MUST change the last selector “.container” into the CSS class or ID of your own website’s outermost wrapper element.
-You can also edit the text color and background … Read more →
+The CSS In the CSS that follows, you MUST change the last selector “.container” into the CSS class or ID of your own website’s outermost wrapper element. … Read more →

 Some people use this responsive CSS to avoid horizontal scrolling on mobile phones: But I find that it causes the vertical scroll bar to disappear on Android phones.
 This was the case on an Samsung Galaxy S3.
 So, I don’t use overflow-x:hidden for responsive web design.
 Instead, I use the following.
 If the rest of … Read more →